 - Use first.
 For information that pertains to day of admission (e.g., admission month, admission source, NRD\DaysToEvent), the combined transfer record used the information from the first record in the pair. - Use last record.
 For information that pertains to the end of the time in the hospital (e.g., discharge disposition, expected payer, the Diagnosis Related group [DRG]), the combined transfer record used the information from the latter record in the pair. - Summarize.
 For information that needed to reflect both stays, the combined transfer record summarized the information.
-For example, length of stay and total charge were summed across the pair of records. - Diagnoses and related variables.
-Each record included arrays of International Classification of Diseases, Ninth Revision, Clinical Modification (ICD-9-CM) diagnoses and related variables.
+For example, length of stay and total charge were summed across the pair of records. - Diagnoses and related data elements.
+Each record included arrays of International Classification of Diseases, Ninth Revision, Clinical Modification (ICD-9-CM) diagnoses and related data elements.
 On the assumption that the diagnoses on the latter record would reflect the final determination of diagnoses after complete treatment, we retained the diagnoses reported on the latter record at the beginning of the diagnosis array (including the principal diagnosis).
 We added the diagnoses from the first record to the end of the diagnosis array.
-The NRD is limited to a maximum of 25 diagnosis codes, so no more than 25 total diagnoses were retained on a combined transfer record.
-The same scheme was used for all diagnosis-related variables also contained in arrays. - Exception to this rule.
+Diagnosis codes in the NRD are limited to a maximum of 25 (prior to 2014) and 30 (starting in 2014), with no more than the maximum number of diagnoses retained on a combined transfer record.
+The same scheme was used for all diagnosis-related data elements also contained in arrays. - Exception to this rule.
 If the second part of the transfer had a principal diagnosis of rehabilitation, medical evaluation, or other types of aftercare, using the principal diagnosis from the second part of the stay on the combined record masked the real reason for the admission.
-If the latter record had any one of the following Clinical Classifications Software (CCS) categories as the principal diagnosis, the assignment of diagnoses and related variables was modified to give precedence to the information on the first inpatient stay with the information from the latter stay added to the end of the associated arrays: - CCS 254: Rehabilitation care; fitting of prostheses; and adjustment of devices - CCS 255: Administrative/social admission - CCS 256: Medical examination/evaluation
+If the latter record had any one of the following Clinical Classifications Software (CCS) categories as the principal diagnosis, the assignment of diagnoses and related data elements was modified to give precedence to the information on the first inpatient stay with the information from the latter stay added to the end of the associated arrays:

+- CCS 254: Rehabilitation care; fitting of prostheses; and adjustment of devices

+- CCS 255: Administrative/social admission

+- CCS 256: Medical examination/evaluation

 - CCS 257: Other aftercare

 - CCS 258: Other screening for suspected conditions (not mental disorders or infectious disease)

 - CCS 259: Residual codes; unclassified.

-These types of transfer records are flagged by the data element REHABtransfer (value 1).
+These types of transfer records are flagged by the data element REHABTRANSFER (value 1).

-- Procedures and related variables.
-Each record included arrays of ICD-9-CM procedure codes and related variables.
+- Procedures and related data elements.
+Each record included arrays of ICD-9-CM procedure codes and related data elements.
 Although procedure codes were not necessarily reported in the order in which they were performed, we decided to retain the procedures reported on the first record at the beginning of the procedure array.
 The procedures from the latter record were added to the end of the procedure array.
 The NRD is limited to a maximum of 15 procedure codes, so no more than 15 total procedures were retained on a combined transfer record.
-The same scheme was used for all procedure-related variables that were also contained in arrays.
+The same scheme was used for all procedure-related data elements that were also contained in arrays.
 The day of procedure on the latter record was adjusted for the length of stay on the first record, so the days reflected the time from the beginning of the first stay. - Hospital identifiers and characteristics.
 The hospital identifiers and characteristics from the latter stay were retained on the combined transfer record.
 This assumed that the latter hospital was primarily responsible for the care. - Patient characteristics.
 The patient characteristics (e.g., age, sex, income quartile) from the first stay were retained on the combined transfer record.